charnley/rmsd/README.md

 ## Credit and Copyright

-Jimmy Charnley Kromann and Lars Bratholm
+Jimmy Charnley Kromann and Lars Andersen Bratholm